prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

-`ProductStock` gives us two important information:
+`ProductStock` gives us two important pieces of information:

 - stock quantity
 - a version

-Stock quantity is self-explaining and the version is related to that quantity.
+Stock quantity is self-explanatory, and the version is related to that quantity.
 Whenever stock quantity of a product
-changes the version is increased by one.
+changes, the version is increased by one.
 We can use the version during checkout to verify if the last known quantity of
 the product is still valid or if the quantity known by the basket is out-of-date.

 We also need a new `UnknownProduct` exception which is thrown by the `ERP` adapter in case the ERP system returns a not found response.